Skip to main content

 Open Lineage Communication

-Here can be found an example of configuration that assumes Fabric BFF and Open Lineage services are deployed within the same K8s namespace:
+Here can be found an example of configuration that assumes Fabric BFF and Open Lineage service are deployed within the same K8s namespace:

 {